Residential Rental Registration

 Requirement to Update Information

-Within thirty (30) days of the transfer of ownership or change in rental manager or change in the number of rental units, or change in the dwelling occupancy from owner occupancy to rental tenant occupancy, the residential property owner or rental manager shall complete and submit a registration form for each and every residential rental property affected by the transfer.
+Within thirty (30) days of the transfer of ownership or change in rental manager or change in the number of rental units, or change in the dwelling occupancy from owner occupancy to rental tenant occupancy, the residential property owner or rental manager shall complete and submit a registration form for every residential rental property affected by the transfer.

 Sexual Offender Residence Location Restriction